 It is very important to stay connected when driving in Mexico.
 You never know when you have to Google and check something, use a map, research the opening time for something, or find a local contact number.

-Useful Things to Know About Driving in Mexico
+Useful Tips for Driving in Mexico

 General etiquette for driving in Mexico may differ from that which you are used to in your home country.
-A few notable aspects to keep in mind are detailed below.

 If you see an oncoming vehicle flashing its headlights, the driver is warning you to slow down.
 This could be for any number of reasons.